-In addition, we have in the past and may in the future source equipment and materials from China and other countries affected by Covid-19.
+In addition, we have in the past and may in the future source equipment and materials from countries materially affected by Covid-19.
 If we were to engage with third party manufacturers in such countries in the future, there would be an increased risk of supply interruption, resulting in business/operational disruption.
 Covid-19's spread, which has caused a broad impact globally, such as restrictions on travel and quarantine policies put into place by businesses and governments, may materially affect us economically.
-While the potential economic impact brought by and the duration of Covid-19 may be difficult to assess or predict, a widespread pandemic could result in significant disruption of global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.
-In addition, a recession or market correction resulting from the spread of Covid-19 could materially affect our business and the value of our common stock.
+While the potential long-term economic impact of the Covid-19 pandemic may be difficult to assess or predict, there has already been a significant disruption of the global financial markets and the world economy, including the United States economy.
+A prolonged recession or market correction resulting from the spread of Covid-19 could materially affect our business and the value of our common stock, and reduce our ability to access capital, which could in the future negatively affect our liquidity.